By SBS Brokers

 Instead of waiting for a notice of overdue payment, approach your suppliers with a proposal to defer payments.
 Many suppliers are expecting this in light of the lock down and it better to be in good stead with suppliers than to default on payments since business is a partnership after all.

-Utilise SARS PAYE holidays
+Utilise SARS PAYE and Tax Relief Measures

 In our current economic climate it is essential for businesses to estimate a forecast as to what the next couple of months will look like under the Covid-19 pandemic.
 Furthermore, investigate the possibility of an online business model if your industry allows it.
 The future business landscape will be very different to the norm we were once used to, but the key to survival is adaptability and resilience.
 Make sure you utilise every opportunity at your disposal, you and your stakeholders survival depends on it.